timm/moot/README.md

   publisher    = {Zenodo}
 }
 ```
 Moot is such a good name for datasets to be used to assess different algorithms.

-moot:
-1. (adjective) subject to debate, dispute, or uncertainty.
-    "whether they had been successful or not was a moot point"
-2. (verb) raise (a question or topic) for discussion; suggest (an idea or possibility).
-   "Sylvia needed a vacation, and a trip to Ireland had been mooted"
+Its definition is

-3. (noun) a mock trial set up to examine a hypothetical case as an academic exercise.
-   "the object of a moot is to provide practice in developing an argument"
+>   (noun) a mock trial set up to examine a hypothetical case as an academic exercise.  "the object of a moot is to provide practice in developing an argument"

    <img width="1092" height="754" alt="image" src="https://github.com/user-attachments/assets/56270799-71bf-4d8d-9968-388d10df702b" />